Atoms

 atoms.
 The way to remember it is like this: compounds are elements

 joined together and molecules are atoms joined together.
-Not all

-for example, can be made of hundreds or even thousands of individual
+plastics, for example, can be made of hundreds or even thousands of individual

-atoms joined together in incredibly long chains called polymers!
+atoms joined together in incredibly long chains called polymers.

 To complicate things a